BREXIT: A COMPETITION LAW PERSPECTIVE

-The two areas of competition law most commonly relevant to businesses operating across European borders are anti-trust – which covers the prohibitions on anti-competitive agreements and abuse of a dominant position – and merger control.
+The two areas of competition law most commonly relevant to businesses operating across European borders are antitrust – which covers the prohibitions on anti-competitive agreements and abuse of a dominant market position – and merger control.
 Brexit is also likely to have a significant impact on the way in which State aid law applies in the UK.

 Whilst multi-jurisdictional filings are increasingly common, the requirement to make a filing in both the UK and the EU will increase costs for businesses, and could lead to potentially inconsistent decisions.
 It could also lead to delays, especially if the CMA is required to adapt to a larger case load post-Brexit.

-Following Brexit the EU State aid regime may cease to apply.
+Following Brexit the EU State aid regime may cease to apply in the UK.
 However, it is likely that under any continuing free trade agreement between the UK and the EU, control of State aid by the UK Government would continue to apply in some form.
 In addition certain forms of subsidy of businesses by the UK Government would be prohibited by WTO rules.

-The exit process, including any implementation or transition period, may take a significant amount of time, and is unlikely to be completed before March 2019 at the earliest, companies should familiarise themselves with the potential legal consequences of Brexit in advance to ensure that they are able to make the smoothest possible transition on the day on which the UK formally exits the EU.
+The exit process, including any implementation or transition period, may take a significant amount of time.
+Businesses should familiarise themselves with the potential legal consequences of Brexit in advance to ensure that they are able to make the smoothest possible transition.